-- (j) Yingsheng (Myanmar) Company Limited shall submit an annual report in the prescribed form to the Myanmar Investment Commission within three (3) months of the end of the financial year in accordance with Rule 196 of the Myanmar Investment Rules and shall disclose a summary of the report on its website or the Myanmar Investment Commission's website. - (k) Yingsheng (Myanmar) Company Limited must, during the operation period under the Endorsement of the Myanmar Investment Commission, submit its operating report quarterly in the prescribed form in accordance with Rule 197 of Myanmar Investment Rules. - 3.
-Yingsheng (Myanmar) Company Limited shall carry out in accordance with the laws, regulations and stipulations of relevant Union Ministries, governmental department and governmental organizations the obtaining of any license, permit or registration as per Section 65(d) of the Myanmar Investment Law. - 4.
-Yingsheng (Myanmar) Company Limited shall submit five (5) copies of all approvals, licences, permits and similar authorizations relevant to the initial implementation of the investment and Land Lease Agreement to the Yangon Region Investment Committee.
+- (j) Bo Da (Myanmar) Fashion Company Limited must, during the operation period under the Endorsement of the Yangon Region Investment Committee, submit its operating report quarterly in the prescribed form in accordance with rule 197 of Myanmar Investment Rules. - 3.
+Bo Da (Myanmar) Fashion Company Limited shall carry out in accordance with the stipulations of the relevant Union Ministries, governmental department and governmental organizations to obtain license, permit or registration as per section 65(d) of Myanmar Investment Law. - 4.
+Bo Da (Myanmar) Fashion Company Limited shall submit five (5) copies of all approvals, licences, permits and similar authorizations relevant to the initial implementation of the investment and the Lease Agreement for land and building to the Yangon Region Investment Committee.